picandocodigo/List-Category-Posts/readme.txt

 **Development**

 Development is being tracked on [GitHub](https://github.com/picandocodigo/List-Category-Posts).
 Fork it, code, make a pull request, suggest improvements, etc. over there.
 I dream of the day all of the WordPress plugins will be hosted on Git :)

-==Installation==

-* Upload the `list-category-posts` directory to your wp-content/plugins/ directory.
-* Login to your WordPress Admin menu, go to Plugins, and activate it.
-* Start using the '[catlist]` shortcode in your posts and/or pages.
-* You can find the List Category Posts widget in the Appearence > Widgets section on your WordPress Dashboard.
-* If you want to customize the way the plugin displays the information, check [HTML & CSS Customization](https://github.com/picandocodigo/List-Category-Posts/wiki/HTML-&-CSS-Customization) or the [section on Templates](https://github.com/picandocodigo/List-Category-Posts/wiki/Template-System) on the wiki.

-==Other notes==

 Since the documentation on how to use the plugin has passed wordpress.org's character limit, the text was cut.
 I've since started using [a wiki](https://github.com/picandocodigo/List-Category-Posts/wiki) for more comfortable reading and maintaining.
 Please check it out, suggestions are welcome on GitHub issues!